-As per Council of Ministers' Decision No. 2011/1807, disputes may only be resolved by Turkish courts or, if specifically provided for in the agreement, through arbitration.
-If arbitration is provided for in the ecamlibel@turunc.av.tr gburnett@turunc.av.tr
+As per Council of Ministers' Decision No. 2011/1,807, disputes may only be resolved by Turkish courts or, if specifically provided for in the agreement, through arbitration.
+If arbitration is provided for in the agreement, it is compulsory that the substantive law applicable to the arbitration proceedings be Turkish law.